ACOG supports immediate postpartum LARC insertion as a best practice, recognizing its role in preventing unintended and short-interval pregnancy.

 Expulsion rates for immediate postpartum IUD insertions are higher than for interval or postabortion insertions, vary by study, and may be as high as 10–27% (73-90% of women retain the device).

 Differences in expulsion rates are similar with manual insertion versus use of ring forceps, but may differ depending on the experience of the inserter.

-Many women experience barriers to interval LARC placement, such that the advantages of immediate placement outweigh the disadvantages.
+Many patients experience barriers to interval LARC placement, such that the advantages of immediate placement may outweigh the disadvantages.

-As many as 40% of women do not return for a postpartum visit because of:
+As many as 40% of women are unable to return for a postpartum visit due to:

 - Childcare obligations

 - Inability to take time off at work